What are Rich Snippets and How to Get Them?

 People can even mistake such snippets for an ad because of the fancy design.
 To clear things up, Google explains in the About this result feature that they haven’t been paid to highlight those products on the SERP.

-As you can see, rich snippets change and improve over time.
+As you can see, Google rich snippets change and improve over time.
 Moreover, they are not the only visually enhanced feature on Google’s SERPs.
 That’s why, before we move any further, we need to make sure we are speaking the same language.

 Let’s avoid the terminology confusion!